 Here’s a letter from the year before.
 I was still in matric and my good mate Steph de Witt was Harrismith’s Rotary exchange student in Ohio.

 My four-stage 1973 road trip started in Apache Oklahoma.
-Katie Patterson drove us down in her Ford LTD in Stage One to stay with her folks, Mama and Papa Hays, in Shreveport, Louisiana.
+In Stage One Katie Patterson drove us down in her Ford LTD to stay with her folks, Mama and Papa Hays, in Shreveport, Louisiana.
 There we ‘visited’ as Oklahomans say; We were spoiled – I was a third, honorary grandchild!
 We played golf – I recall smacking the ball into one inch ‘rough’ under big old trees draped in lichen, or old man’s beard; And we ate superbly.

 Papa Hays gave me a beautiful old book:

 Larry and his sister Ginny joined us, having driven down from Cobleskill NY and we got ready for Stage Two of my Great North American Road Trip: Heading north-east in a light greenish-grey Volkswagen Bug.

 Larry and Ginny had packed their camping kit on the back seat; One more passenger meant we now needed a U-Haul carrier on the roof.

 I remember surprisingly little about this trip north-east!
 We left the Red River and crossed the Arkansas River near Little Rock; I remember camping:

 I remember crossing the mighty Mississippi River in or near St Louis, where the Missouri joins it;